The Community Development Department administers permits that govern activity in the public right-of-way. The following permit services are available:

 - Complete Heavy Haul and Street Use permit applications

-- When required complete After Hours permit application
+- Completed After Hours permit application (if needed)

 - Only 1 copy of plan is required for submittal and approval – Must be submitted for approval a minimum of 4 days before work begins